Impact of the COVID-19 pandemic on the restaurant industry in the United States: Impact of closures

+In March 2020, restaurants' daily traffic dropped precipitously as the virus spread, compared to the same period in 2019.
 According to NPR's Yuki Noguchi, "Just about every restaurant nationwide has been hit hard at once, making this disaster unique."
 Industry experts warned that many small businesses would not be able to recover from closures without help from the government.
 Impact on the greater economy was as of March 17 expected to be large as Americans have in recent years spent more at restaurants than at grocery stores.
 Lester Jones, chief economist of the National Beer Wholesalers Association, said “This is a very significant and traumatic event for the restaurants, bars, taverns and the industry in general."
 Chris Swonger, CED of the Distilled Spirits Council of the United States, said "The impact on our industry is going to be really, really difficult.
 It's going to be a real challenge economically for not only the distillers of the United States, but certainly small businesses, restaurants, and bars."
 Sean Kennedy of the National Restaurant Association on March 19 called the closures a "perfect storm" for the industry, saying the three primary challenges for restaurateurs are short-term access to cash, medium and long-term access to credit, and tax relief when the closures are ended.
 An investor in two New York City restaurants told the New York Post:

 The New York Times on March 20 reported that industry analysts were predicting that two thirds of restaurants would not survive, and as many as 75 percent of independents.

 Forbes on March 19 estimated the job losses in the restaurant industry to be in the millions.
 The National Restaurant Association estimated probable job losses to be five to seven million.

 Industry experts on March 18 forecast that $225 billion in direct losses and a full economic impact of $675 billion because of additional revenues generated elsewhere in the economy when customers patronize restaurants.
 Tom Colicchio, speaking with Yahoo Finance on March 23, and other industry experts said the US restaurant industry had seen as many 7 million layoffs.
 Colicchio, Camilla Marcus, and other prominent chefs and restaurateurs established a trade and lobbying group, the Independent Restaurant Coalition, to lobby for the needs of small and independent restaurants.

 Directory and review site Yelp in July announced that 60% of restaurants that closed down completely during the pandemic had marked those closures as permanent for a total of nearly 16,000 restaurants by July 24.

 Widespread restaurant closures affected certain food brands.
 For example, during the third quarter of 2020, Coca-Cola's net revenues decreased by 9%.